apache/spark/UPDATING.md

 ## Airflow Master

+#### SLUGIFY_USES_TEXT_UNIDECODE or AIRFLOW_GPL_UNIDECODE no longer required

+It is no longer required to set one of the environment variables to avoid a GPL dependency.
+Airflow will now always use text-unidecode if unidecode was not installed before.

 #### Remove run_duration

 We should not use the `run_duration` option anymore.
 This used to be for restarting the scheduler from time to time, but right now the scheduler is getting more stable and therefore using this setting is considered bad and might cause an inconsistent state.